idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/activity_ratios.md

 \frac{a_{\mathrm{K}^{+}}}{a_{\mathrm{H}^{+}}} = 10^{3.42} \ .
 \end{equation}

-To perform this simulation using the `geochemistry` module, a [GeochemicalModelRoot](GeochemicalModelRoot.md) object just be created with the desired mineral species:
+To perform this calculation using the `geochemistry` module, a [GeochemicalModelDefinition](GeochemicalModelDefinition.md) object must be created with the desired mineral species:

 !listing modules/geochemistry/test/tests/interrogate_reactions/muscovite.i block=UserObjects